Skip to main content

 Creating a widget

 As a business customer, you may have one or more widgets which will allow your end users to interact with Topper.
-A widget is associated with one of the flows supported by Topper — currently crypto on-ramp is the only supported flow.
+A widget is associated with one of the flows supported by Topper — crypto on-ramp or crypto off-ramp.

 Each widget has its own: